 - Athenaeum Intercontinental – A high-star hotel with several benefits.

-Greek Salad – A famous light dish all over Greece with a variety of fresh vegetables like red tomatoes, cucumbers, shallots, and Greek olives.
+Greek Salad – The most well-known Greek cuisine is of course the local salad.
+A famous light dish all over Greece with a variety of fresh vegetables like red tomatoes, cucumbers, shallots, and Greek olives.
 Also flavored with olive oil and feta cheese as a topping.
 A must-have salad in Greece.

 Gyros – A street food gyros are eaten in several places and Athens is no exception.
 It’s served with typical pork or chicken meat and it’s extremely high quality and delicious.
 In addition to that, it’s a cheap takeaway.